-Dividend Aristocrats In Focus Part 44: Kimberly-Clark
+Dividend Aristocrats In Focus - Part 44: Kimberly-Clark

 Kimberly-Clark realized $435 million in FORCE-related cost savings last year.
 This helped company-wide gross margin expand by 70 basis points in 2016.
 It also expects another $425 million to $450 million in cost savings for 2017.

-Thanks largely to growth in new geographic markets and cost cuts, Kimberly-Clark expects earnings-per-share of $6.20 to $6.35 for 2017.
+Thanks largely to growth in new geographic markets and cost cuts, Kimberly-Clark expects earnings per share of $6.20 to $6.35 for 2017.
 This would represent 2.5% to 5% earnings growth for the full year.

 Competitive Advantages & Recession Performance